 What is the Engaged Owl Leaders Program?

 Do you want to grow yourself personally and develop leadership skills?Engaged Owl Leaders (EOL) is a semester-long experience designed for first and second year students interested in making friends, personal growth, and getting involved at KSU.
-The program introduces you to leadership through meaningful discussions, activities, community service, and a retreat.
-We have sessions on the Kennesaw & Marietta campuses!
+The program introduces you to leadership through meaningful discussions, activities, community service, and a leadership development weekend.

 What are some advantages of being an Engaged Owl Leader participant?